 Recommended Albums: “Big Swing Face” – Buddy Rich Big Band, “Swingin’ New Big Band” – Buddy Rich Big Band

 That concludes our picks for the top 100 drummers of all time!
+It’s an evolving list and, of course, very subjective.
 Hopefully you saw some of your favorites on our list and also discovered some new drummers to check out as well.
 Do you agree with our selections?
 Were you surprised by any them?
 Who else would you have included?

 By signing up you’ll also receive our ongoing free lessons and special offers.
 Don’t worry, we value your privacy and you can unsubscribe at any time.